-For the Year, the Group conducted its internet community and related services business in the communities across China, and its turnover decreased from RMB425.8 million for the year ended 31 December 2018 to RMB278.3 million for the Year, including revenue from internet home furnishing sector of RMB203.6 million, revenue from internet materials business sector of RMB72.1 million, and revenue from other sectors of RMB2.6 million.

-The costs of internet community and related services business are mainly labour costs, depreciation and amortization costs and material procurement costs.
-Gross profit margin of such segment was approximately 65.6%.
-After deducting distribution costs and administrative expenses of approximately RMB97.7 million, the segment recorded a profit of approximately RMB84.9 million.
+For the year ended 31 December 2020, the Group conducted its internet community and related services business in the communities across China, and its turnover decreased from RMB278.3 million for the year ended 31 December 2019 to RMB185.5 million for the year ended 31 December 2020, consisting of revenue from internet home furnishing sector of RMB104.6 million, revenue from internet materials business sector of RMB79.0 million, and revenue from other sectors of RMB1.9 million.
+The costs of internet community and related services business were mainly labour costs, depreciation and amortization costs and material procurement costs.
+Gross profit margin of such segment for the Year was approximately 51.7%.
+After deducting distribution costs and administrative expenses of approximately RMB64.8 million, the segment recorded a profit of approximately RMB31.1 million.